New harmonized transit fares announced for Montreal and off-island | CBC News

 -

-Zone C will cover so-called 450 communities beyond Laval and Longueuil.
+Zone C will cover northern and southern suburbs beyond Laval and Longueuil.
 A single ticket for Zones A, B and C will cost $6.50 and a monthly pass will cost $184.

 -